 This course emphasizes the applications of mechanics to describe the material properties of living tissues.
 It is concerned with the description and measurements of these properties as related to their physiological functions.
 Emphasis on the interrelationship between biomechanics and physiology in medicine, surgery, body injury and prostheses.
 Topics covered include: review of basic mechanics, stress, strain, constitutive equations and the field equations, viscoelastic behavior, and models of material behavior.
 The measurement and characterization of properties of tendons, skin, muscles and bone.
 Biomechanics as related to body injury and the design of prosthetic devices.
 Recommended background: mechanics (ES 2501, ES 2502, ES 2503, ME 3501), mathematics (MA 2051).

 This course provides natural continuation of the course ES 2503 (Introduction to Dynamic Systems).
 The main extension is advanced three-dimensional kinematics and dynamics, with illustrations of application to engineering problems.
 In particular a variety of inherently 3D phenomena is described whereby a rigid body rotates around an axis, which itself may rotate (gyroscopic effects).
 A set of new topics includes, among others, Introduction into Rotordynamics (bringing in concept of critical rotation speed); swings-effect and its use in engineering with computer-based miniproject; and brief introduction to stability analysis.
 While the main part of the course is based on direct use of the Newton?s Laws, a brief introduction into Analytical Mechanics is presented as an alternative approach to Dynamics.
 The corresponding part of the course includes principle of virtual work and Lagrange equations.
-Recommended background: Introduction to Dynamic Systems (ES-2503) The course will be offered in 2014-2015 and in alternating years thereafter.
+Recommended background: Introduction to Dynamic Systems (ES-2503)

 Cat.
 I This course is an introduction to the fundamental concepts of mechanical vibrations, which are important for design and analysis of mechanical and structural systems subjected to time-varying loads.
 The objective of the course is to expose the students to mathematical modeling and analysis of such systems .
 Topics covered include: formulation of the equations of motion using Newton?s Laws, D?Alembert?s Principle and energy methods; prediction of natural frequency for single-degree-of-freedom systems; modeling stiffness characteristics, damping and other vibrational properties of mechanical systems; basic solution techniques by frequency response analysis and convolution integral methods.
 Examples may include analysis and design for transient passage through resonance; analysis and design of vibration measurement devices; introductory rotordynamics.
 The course is mainly focused on analysis of single-degree-of-freedom systems, however a basic introduction into multidegree- of-freedom systems is also presented.
 Computer-based project may be suggested.
 Recommended background: Ordinary Differential Equations (MA 2501), Statics (ES 2501), Dynamics (ES 2503).